Himani0002/Alexa/README.md

 2. Command Examples :

--To play a song: "Alexa, play Despacito"
+- To play a song: "Alexa, play Despacito"
--To get the current time: "Alexa, what is the time?"
+- To get the current time: "Alexa, what is the time?"
--To search Wikipedia: "Alexa, who the heck is Albert Einstein?"
+- To search Wikipedia: "Alexa, who the heck is Albert Einstein?"
--Ask a joke: "Alexa, tell me a joke"
+- Ask a joke: "Alexa, tell me a joke"

 3. Functionality :
--Playing Songs: Uses pywhatkit to play songs on YouTube.
+- Playing Songs: Uses pywhatkit to play songs on YouTube.
--Current Time: Retrieves and announces the current time using datetime.
+- Current Time: Retrieves and announces the current time using datetime.
--Wikipedia Search: Provides a summary of a person's information using wikipedia.
+- Wikipedia Search: Provides a summary of a person's information using wikipedia.
--Jokes: Tells a random joke using pyjokes.
+- Jokes: Tells a random joke using pyjokes.
--Responses: Includes humorous responses to questions about dating and relationship status.
+- Responses: Includes humorous responses to questions about dating and relationship status.

-4.4Notes :
+4. Notes :
--If encountering issues with speech recognition, ensure your microphone is properly configured and accessible.
+- If encountering issues with speech recognition, ensure your microphone is properly configured and accessible.
--Modify the voice settings or behavior as needed in the script.
+- Modify the voice settings or behavior as needed in the script.